HomeCalculatorsStatisticsCorrelation Coefficient Calculator

 The Correlation Coefficient Calculator computes the Pearson correlation coefficient (r) between two paired variables, telling you both the strength and direction of their linear relationship.
 Enter your X and Y data pairs, and the calculator returns r, R² (the coefficient of determination), and a plain-language strength classification (weak, moderate, or strong).

-Correlation is one of the most fundamental tools in statistics and data analysis for understanding whether — and how strongly — two variables move together.
-Whether you're checking if advertising spend relates to sales, if study hours relate to exam scores, or if temperature relates to ice cream sales, the correlation coefficient gives you a single, standardized number between −1 and +1 to summarize the relationship.
+Correlation is one of the most fundamental tools in statistics and data analysis for understanding whether, and how strongly, two variables move together.
+Advertising spend and sales, study hours and exam scores, temperature and ice cream sales, the correlation coefficient gives you a single, standardized number between −1 and +1 to summarize whatever relationship you're checking.

 To go a step further and build an actual prediction equation from your data, use the Linear Regression Calculator, which fits a line through the same type of paired data.